PlanetHunters/tkmatrix/paper/paper.md

 light curve in a `csv` file for each case.
 That is, `MATRIX` will store a set of `PERIOD_GRID_SIZE` x `RADIUS_GRID_SIZE` x `EPOCHS_COUNT` files for the recovery scenario.

+The tool has successfully been used in professional first-level scientific research to assess the detectability of possible transiting exoplanets around Hot-Subdwarfs [@vangrootel:2021].

 HERE A CAPTION WITH THE PROGRAM FLOW

 # 2. Scientific cases